 - Eyepatch of Power: Fitting for a Deadeye, Jorin is missing an eye and wears an eyepatch.
 Presumably having given it up for a vision of the future.

 - Eye Scream: Like his father, Jorin is missing one eye.
 Unlike his father, no one knows how it happened.

 - Generation Xerox: Played with.
-Jorin shares his father's top-knot hairstyle and missing eye, complete with Eyepatch of Power, and seems to have a similar temperment to that of Kilrogg.
-The difference is, Jorin isn't a warrior — whatever class he's supposed to be, he wears cloth armour and carries a Simple Staff.
+Jorin shares his father's top-knot hairstyle and missing eye, complete with Eyepatch of Power, and seems to have a similar temperament to that of Kilrogg.
+The difference is, Jorin isn't a warrior — whatever class he's supposed to be, he wears cloth armour and carries a simple staff.

 - Put on a Bus: No mention of him is made after The Burning Crusade, not even in a novel where Thrall goes to Garadar.

 - The Bus Came Back: 16 years after making his debut, Jorin finally makes his return to Warcraft, visiting Orgrimmar and Durotar for the Kosh'harg festival during Dragonflight.
 While he doesn't have a big role in the festival, Jorin does reveal his plan for the Bleeding Hollow to reunite and settle on Azeroth in the future.